Emiru: Career

 On the night of March 2, 2025, Emiru visited Los Angeles, California as a guest on Sis-a-thon — a week-long IRL live streaming marathon hosted by fellow streamers Valkyrae and Cinna — when she and the other streamers were targeted by a stalker at Pacific Park on the Santa Monica Pier.
-A man had approached the live streamers and asked Emiru for her phone number, who declined but offered to take a photo with him.
-The man would take his hoodie off and reapproach the women again over a half hour later, asking Emiru again for her number after they got off the Ferris wheel.
-The man became aggressive after they told him no again, threatening to kill the streamers and requiring to be held back by the cameraman as they called for park security.
-They later ended the marathon early and contacted the police.
+The streamers ended the marathon early and contacted the police.

-In August 2025, Emiru announced she had joined Red Bull as a Red Bull athlete though remains as an owner of OTK without a content creation contract.
+In August 2025, Emiru announced she had joined Red Bull as a Red Bull athlete, though remains as an owner of OTK without a content creation contract.

-Later that year, Emiru attended TwitchCon 2025, where she was assaulted by a fan who grabbed her and attempted to kiss her before her personal security intervened.
-Twitch responded by stating that the company "immediately blocked this individual from returning to the TwitchCon premises", which Emiru denied, calling their statement a "blatant lie".
-She stated that the fan was allowed to walk away after his attempted assault and was only caught hours after the incident and was initially only given a 30-day ban from the platform before she pushed for an indefinite ban.
-Furthermore, Emiru commented that she felt TwitchCon staff did not take the assault seriously, stating, "I did not feel cared for or protected, even bringing my own security and staff.
-I can't imagine how creators without those options would feel."
-She noted that Twitch had previously banned her preferred bodyguard from the convention for "holding a stalker's arm to bring him to police" and said that she will no longer be attending any future TwitchCon events.
+Later that year, Emiru attended TwitchCon 2025, where a fan assaulted her by grabbing and attempting to kiss her during a meet and greet before her personal security intervened.
+Twitch claimed that the individual was immediately removed, but Emiru called the statement a “blatant lie,” saying the assaulter walked away and was only caught hours later.
+She also said the fan initially received only a 30-day ban from the platform before she pushed for a permanent one.
+Emiru criticized Twitch not taking the incident seriously and announced she would no longer attend future TwitchCon events.

 In an October 25, 2025 livestream, Emiru accused streamer Mizkif of misconduct, including sexual assault, emotional abuse, and stalking.
 Emiru and Mizkif were in a relationship for several years, ending in 2024.
 According to Emiru, Mizkif threatened to retaliate if she ever spoke about the situation.
 Mizkif denied the more serious allegations and disputed some aspects of Emiru's account.
 Mizkif filed a federal lawsuit against Emiru, along with Asmongold, OTK Media Inc., Mythic Talent Management Inc., and King Gaming Labs Inc., for reputational harm, lost earnings, and emotional distress.

+In December 2025, Emiru was named as part of Forbes magazine's 30 Under 30 Games 2026 list.